Madre y Niño

 Seeking Volunteers

-Please join us for our next life-saving trip to Guatemala.
+Please join us for our next life-saving trip to Guatemala:

-We are in the planning stages for our next trip.
 Please submit your application to receive updates and stay informed.

 Group photo of midwives and Madre y Nino volunteers